Patiala House (film)

-Patiala House is a 2011 Indian Hindi-language sports drama film directed by Nikkhil Advani and the film stars Rishi Kapoor, Dimple Kapadia, Akshay Kumar and Anushka Sharma in lead roles.
-It was produced by Bhushan Kumar, Mukesh Talreja, Krishan Kumar and Twinkle Khanna under the banner of People Tree Films, Credence Motion Pictures and Hari Om Entertainment.
-The film released on 11 February 2011.
-The theatrical trailer of the film was premièred with Farah Khan's Tees Maar Khan on 24 December 2010.
-Akshay's role of a fast bowler is loosely based on Monty Panesar.
+Patiala House is a 2011 Indian Hindi-language sports drama film directed by Nikkhil Advani and the film stars Rishi Kapoor, Dimple Kapadia, Akshay Kumar, and Anushka Sharma in lead roles.
+It was produced by Bhushan Kumar, Mukesh Talreja, Krishan Kumar, and Twinkle Khanna under the banner of People Tree Films and Hari Om Entertainment.
+The film was released on 11 February 2011.
+The theatrical trailer of the film was premiered with Farah Khan's Tees Maar Khan on 24 December 2010.
+Akshay's role as a fast bowler is loosely based on cricketer Monty Panesar.
 The film's idea was conceived by publicity designer Rahul Nanda, son of writer Gulshan Nanda.

+ASHOL, an Indian software developer, also released a cricket mobile video game based on the film.